A change can be as good as a holiday

 There and back again

-Now I’ve switched back to leverless with the hindsight of a controller-holiday, I feel more like myself.
-Even better, I’ve also improved with arcade stick during this little process.
-It’s close to being a viable alternative, and I want to keep going with that.
+I’ve switched back to leverless a few times now and, with the hindsight of a controller-holiday, my problems are less prevalent and I feel more like myself again.
+Even better, I improved with arcade stick so much during this little process that I'm going to keep it going.

-Things I was doing better before my slump are coming more naturally again.
-I’m no longer mashing.
-My execution is cleaner - possibly even more so than before my wobble.
+Regardless of what controller I land on long term, the things I was doing better before my slump are coming more naturally again.
+I’m no longer mashing and my execution is cleaner - possibly even more so than before my wobble.

 So, if you find yourself struggling too, it’s worth trying something a little different.
-Whether it’s an alternative controller, a new character, or even a different game, it’s a great way to find a new perspective on your problems.
+Whether it’s an alternative controller, a new character, or even a different game; a change is great way to find a new perspective on your problems.